International Bulletin of Missionary Research

 Pentecostalism is the fastest growing stream of Christianity in the world.
 In Africa, Pentecostalism has virtually become the representative face of Christianity with even historic mission denominations 'pentecostalising' their otherwise formal liturgical structures to survive.
 This work interprets key theological and missiological themes in African Pentecostalism by using material from the live experiences of the movement itself.

 J. Kwabena Asamoah-Guadu is the Baëta-Grau Professor of African Christianity and Pentecostal Theology at Trinity Theological Seminary, Legon Ghana.
+Ordering information.

 Libraries and Archives